bricelabelle/snipe-it-bulkedit/README.md

 1. Create a new Google Sheet
 2. Within your sheet, create another sheet called "Errors".
-3. Under the tools menu choose Script Editor
+3. Under the Extensions menu choose Apps Script.
-4. Under the File menu, create new script files and html files with the same names as the files in this repo.
+4. Under the File menu for the apps script, create new script files and html files with the same names as the files in this repo.
 5. Copy the contents of the repo files to their corresponding google script/html files.
 6. Enter your Snipe-it server URL and API key on the Setup.gs script.
 7. Save, then close and reopen your sheet.
 You should now see a "Run Command" option in the menu bar.